galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .question}

-Next, we will use {BUSCO}, which will provide quantitative assessment of the completeness of a genome assembly in terms of expected gene content.
+Next, we will use {BUSCO}, which will provide a qualitative assessment of the completeness of a genome assembly in terms of expected gene content.
 It relies on the analysis of genes that should be present only once in a complete assembly or gene set, while allowing for rare gene duplications or losses ({% cite Simo2015 %}).

 > <hands-on-title>Assessing assembly completeness with BUSCO</hands-on-title>
 >